 9. Go on a boat tour

 Don’t have your own boat, or looking for something else boating related to do?
 Take a boat tour or charter when visiting a new town (or play tourist in your own).
 And it doesn’t have to be a stuffy dinner boat cruise that would bore kids.
 If you are a power boater you can take them on a sailboat charter.
-Many local towns also have unique attractions that involve boats – like on the Chesapeake Bay they have Pirate Adventures on the Chesapeake that offer kids a great pirate adventure on the water.
+Many local towns also have unique attractions that involve boats that kids will enjoy.

 10. Plan a boat trip – destination unknown